 Former neurosurgery resident sues the University of Missouri

-COLUMBIA, Mo.
-(AP) _ A former neurosurgery resident has filed a lawsuit alleging the University of Missouri School of Medicine’s chief of neurosurgery harassed him and fired him without good cause.
+COLUMBIA, Mo. – A former neurosurgery resident has filed a lawsuit alleging the University of Missouri School of Medicine’s chief of neurosurgery harassed him and fired him without good cause.

 The Columbia Missourian reports that Rylan Brantl is seeking $50 million in his lawsuit filed last week against the UM Board of Curators.
 Brantl alleges that N. Scott Litofsky created a hostile work environment from 2008 to 2013.